 The first step is to create and configure your AWS instance.
 This is where we'll store the Interana software and your data, and we have some specific recommendations for setting this up.

-During this section of the Quick Start guide, you will:
+During this section of the Sandbox Deployment Guide, you will:

 - Create an AWS account

 - Create a security key to link to your Interana instance

 - Create your own AWS instance, which is where you'll run Interana and store your data